-There was a slight decrease of 144 matters in the number of civil lodgments across the State during the year.
-A high clearance rate (99.7 per cent) was maintained.
+There was a slight increase in the number of civil lodgments across the State during the year from 4868 to 4928 matters.
+A high clearance rate (101 per cent) was maintained.
 As noted below however, these figures do not reflect the increasing complexity of the court's workload.

-The number of lodgments in the Planning and Environment Court across the State increased by 5.6 per cent during the year.
-Statewide, the Court maintained a clearance rate of 95.1 per cent.
+The number of lodgments in the Planning and Environment Court across the State remained steady following an increase of 5.6 per cent in 2016-17.
+Statewide, the Court maintained a clearance rate of 83.5 per cent.